aruncs31s/ethical-hacking/Pre-Requests/Environment.md

 - [Install packages to new root]()

 ### **Introduction**
 Arch Linux simple and lightweight operating system .
-I choose Arch linux insted of Debian because  in arch linux you'll get the latest tools and packages and it only take as little as `77 MB` after installing
+I choose Arch linux insted of Debian because  in arch linux you'll get the latest tools and packages and it only take as little as `77 MB` after installing.

-**Note** : free up some space to install linux and make a 1000 mb and 40 bg partition with any file system for `boot` and 'root'
+**Note** : free up some space to install linux and make a 1000 MB and 40 GB partition with any file system for `boot` and 'root'

 ### **Downloading ISO**